The Bankrate promise

-Having a co-borrower on your mortgage can make sense if it helps increase your chances of getting approved for a loan.
+Putting an additional person on your mortgage can make sense if it helps increase your chances of getting approved for a loan.
+But it also means sharing ownership of the property you’re buying.
 If you’re considering adding a co-borrower to your application, here’s everything you should know.

 What is a co-borrower on a mortgage?

-A co-borrower, also referred to as a co-applicant, is an additional borrower on a mortgage.
+A co-borrower, also referred to as a co-applicant or co-requestor, is an additional person on a mortgage.
 In a co-borrowing situation, both borrowers complete an application, and the mortgage lender considers both your qualifications and those of the co-borrower, including assets, credit history and income.
 Typically, the borrower with the better credit profile determines the terms of the loan.

 Importantly, both you and the co-borrower can have ownership of the property — in other words, both your names are on the title — and are responsible for repaying the mortgage.